 The money values have been taken from the published and audited University Financial Statements but are presented in a format to provide useful information to students and stakeholders.

-The University received income of £61.4m in the year ended 31 July 2017.
+The University received income of £62.4m in the year ended 31 July 2018.
 Tuition fees are by far the highest proportion of income and have now almost fully replaced Funding Council grants.
-The proportion of total income provided by such fees increased to 71% this year from 69% last year.
+The proportion of total income provided by such fees remained the same (71%) as last year.
 Other income includes income from residences, catering, shop and class sales.

 The direct cost of running courses are shown within the Academic department section.
 The University could not operate the courses without substantial support; a more detailed analysis of how the University allocates its spend is shown below.

 In addition to annual on-going charges, the University invests in its estate by making improvements to buildings and infrastructure and purchasing new equipment.
-In the year to 31 July 2017 this amounted to a total of £5.7m.
-The modest surplus achieved this year and in previous years is used to fund this spend.
+In the year to 31 July 2018 this amounted to a total of £7.8m.